iisti/cybersecuritybase-project/README.md

 **The whole application might need restart in Netbeans, so that the changes start workgin!**

-**Try with ctrl+F5 to refresh the browser if new information "Password must contain..." does not show up**
+**Try with ctrl+F5 to refresh the browser if new information "Password must contain..." does not show up.**

 Now the form should not accept password which is not strong enough.
 The definition of strong password is given to user on the page.